-“… in the ’90s, together with 3-4 people, we took part in writing books after American (DYNASTY) and Mexican TV series.
+“… in the ’90s, I participated in writing books after some American (like DYNASTY, for example) and Mexican TV series.
 We were a team of 3-4 writers.
-As for iconic movies such as Twin Peaks, Alien, etc., their bookish versions were being created by trophy writers: Henry Lion Oldie, Andrii Bliznetsov, and Mykola Yutanov did novelizations like that…”
+As for iconic movies such as Twin Peaks or Alien, trophy writers such as Henry Lion Oldie, Andrii Bliznetsov, and Mykola Yutanov did novelizations like that…”

-“…the story goes on, and, let’s say, J. K. Rowling’s Harry Potter, has dozens of analogs in Russian, starting from Dmitri Yemets’ series about Tanya Grotter and ending with Julia Voznesenskaya’s attempts to create the image of a young orthodox witch.
-Bridget Jones’s Diary (Helen Fielding) was so successful that it spirited the Amphora publishing house to make The New Russian’s Diary series.
+“… the story goes on, and, let’s say, J. K. Rowling’s Harry Potter has dozens of analogs in Russian, starting from Dmitri Yemets’ series about Tanya Grotter and ending with Julia Voznesenskaya’s attempts to create the image of a young orthodox witch.
+Bridget Jones’s Diary (Helen Fielding) was so successful that it inspired the Amphora publishing house to make The New Russian’s Diary series.
 Its author Elena Kolina is sure her work is better than original because ‘our protagonist has wider interests.
-Her relations with adults are deeper, she is interested in politics, and read something all the time’.”
+Her relations with adults are deeper, she is interested in politics, and reads something all the time’.”

-“In the early ’90s, when video cassette recorders were attributes of the rich and rumors had it about cool movies of Hollywood, some handymen generated a truly awesome idea: people read a lot, so it was decided to novelize all Hollywood bestsellers.
+“In the early ’90s, when videocassette recorders were attributes of the rich, some handymen generated a cool idea: people read a lot, so why not turn all Hollywood bestsellers into movies?
 People couldn’t help buying books with Schwarzenegger, Willis, Murphy, Seagal, and other Hollywood actors on covers.
 They read about aliens, terrorists, and superheroes, which made such literature even glossier.
-My father had bought about 30 books of this series, and I galloped through most of them.
-Thus, being a 12-year-old boy, I READ many blockbusters before I watched them…”
+My father had bought about 30 books of this series, and I read them in a single burst.
+Thus, being a 12-year-old boy, I READ many blockbusters before I watched them.”

-“… And who are Arch Stranton and other authors not even mentioned as scriptwriters of those movies?
-I dare say they are pen names of ghost writers who turned all those popular movies into ‘literary language’.”
+“… And who are Arch Stranton and other authors, not even mentioned as scriptwriters of those movies?
+I dare say they are pen names of ghostwriters who turned all those popular movies into books.”